bridgetlane/grudge-melter/README.md

-# police-chase
+# Grudge Melter
-Navigate the maze as a policeman arresting people with grudges!
+Navigate the maze as a policeman, battling grudges by collecting slime and shooting it at the grudges to reveal their true love for you!
 Game created using Phaser.
+All of the code for this game resides on the gh-pages branch.
+Go to bridgetlane.github.io/grudge-melter to play.